 You'll be working with a significant fuel source, so it's best to know what you're doing exactly.
 Fortunately, we're here to enlighten you with a primer on how to light a grill.

-- If the flame ceases to ignite after the first five seconds, Weber.com suggests shutting the ignition button off and waiting five minutes for the built-up gas to dissipate before trying again .
+- If the flame doesn't ignite within five seconds, turn off the ignition and wait five minutes before trying again.

 Risks Of Using A Gas Grill

 The most dangerous aspect of cooking on a gas grill is the odorless and colorless propane gas.

 When released from its pressurized cylinder, propane vaporizes nearly immediately, producing a constant flame on your outdoor gas grill.